 Search Engine Optimization (SEO) with CSS HTML Validator

-We've spent a lot of time reading and listening to expert SEO advice, and have taken the best of it and condensed it into a number of important tips, to-do items, and not-to-do items.
+We've spent a lot of time reading and listening to expert SEO advice and strategies, and have taken the best of it and condensed it into a number of important tips, to-do items, and not-to-do items.
 We then integrated this into CSS HTML Validator.

-The standard, professional, and enterprise editions of CSS HTML Validator include search engine optimization (SEO) tips and analysis when this option is enabled in the Validator Engine Options.
+The Home, Pro, and Enterprise editions of CSS HTML Validator include search engine optimization (SEO) tips and analysis when this option is enabled in the Validator Engine Options.

 Keep reading to learn how to take advantage of the features that can help you improve your website's SEO and search engine rankings.

 Keyword Density Checking Tool

-CSS HTML Validator (standard edition and above) can generate a message with a page's keyword density.
+CSS HTML Validator (Home+ edition) can check a web page's keyword density.
 This tool can help you optimize a web page for certain keywords and related themes and phrases.
-This will make it more likely that the page appears in the search results (and appears higher) when the keywords or related phrases are used in a search.
+Keyword optimization will make it more likely that the page appears in the search results (and appears higher) when the keywords or related phrases are used in a search.
 However, be sure not to "over-optimize" (unnaturally use too many keywords) or search engines may penalize your website.
 If a keyword is used too many times, then that can look spammy.

 NOTE: Where and how keywords are used is much more important than how many times they are used.
 Therefore, strive for good placement and natural usage over packing in the keywords.

-Use the link checker in CSS HTML Validator periodically to check for moved or broken links on your pages.
+Use the link checker tool in CSS HTML Validator to check for moved or broken links on your pages.
 This is important because over time links can change, move or break.
 Not only are broken links (like 404 page not found errors) annoying to your visitors, search engines may penalize websites that contain broken links.
 The link checker in CSS HTML Validator will also notify you of permanent and temporary link redirects, as well as miscellaneous server issues that you don't want on your website.